stfc/PSyclone/doc/user_guide/profiling.rst

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran module.
-The four profiling calls described in the section about the ProfilingAPI_ must be implemented, and an opaque, user-defined type ``PSyData`` needs to be provided in the module.
+The four PSyData calls described in :ref:`ProfilingAPI` must be implemented, and an opaque, user-defined type ``PSyData`` needs to be provided in the module.

-The examples in the lib/profiling directory show various ways in which the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``PSyData``, or by storing pointers to the profiling data to be able to print all results in a ProfileFinalise() subroutine.
+The examples in the ````lib/profiling directory show various ways in which the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``PSyData``, or by storing pointers to the profiling data to be able to print all results in a ProfileFinalise() subroutine.

+Most libraries in ``lib/profiling`` need to be linked in with the corresponding 3rd party profiling tool.
+The exception is the template library (``lib/profiling.template``) which is a stand-alone dummy implementation that will just print out the name of the module and region called before and after each instrumented region.
+It is used e.g. in ``examples/gocean/eg5`` to create an executable example.